The Process

 In order to conduct screenings and access the Lions Eye Health Program screening equipment, documentation and training a Lions Club must be a LEHP Participating Club.
 This involves contributing a minimum amount of $4.00 per member per annum, from the club activities account, to LEHP.

-A Lions Club that wishes to conduct screening activities, using the LEHP model and resources, needs to contact the LEHP National Program Manager: Leah Evans, PO Box 433, Wahroonga NSW 2076 or email enquiries@lehp.org.au or phone 1800 010 234.
+A Lions Club that wishes to conduct screening activities, using the LEHP model and resources, needs to contact the LEHP National Program Manager: Stephanie Field, PO Box 178, Seaford SA 5169 or email enquiries@lehp.org.au or phone 1800 010 234.

 • Become a LEHP Qualified Vision Screener